alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 %{endfor ~}
 ```

+### Notes on the evaluation logic

+As can be seen, my example module uses the following logic features of the Terraform DSL:

+- A dynamic nested block to code generate the EBS volumes via Terraform 0.12's `for_each`.
+- A `count` of resources that can be used to conditionally disable the resource.
+- A complicated `for` expression to merge two data sources together.
+- A for loop in the `templatefile()`'s template language to generate the `user_data`.

 ### Some test cases

 So before I show any actual test code I'd like to discuss the module's features and think through what I'd like to actually test.